Also called booze, grog, liquor

 - Ask a friend, family member or health professional for support

-Alcohol should not be consumed during pregnancy as it increases the risk of miscarriage, stillbirth, and perinatal death.
+Women who are pregnant, planning a pregnancy, or breastfeeding should not drink alcohol.
+Drinking alcohol during pre-pregnancy planning or pregnancy increases the risk of miscarriage, stillbirth, and perinatal death.
 Consuming alcohol while pregnant may also cause foetal alcohol spectrum disorder (FASD).
-For people who are concerned about their alcohol use while pregnant or breastfeeding, it is important to talk to your doctor or health professional to get advice.
+Anyone who is concerned about their alcohol use during pre-pregnancy planning or while pregnant or breastfeeding should talk to their doctor or other health professional.

 Talk to us.
 Anytime, anywhere.